dchernousov/Allot-RobotFramework-Demo/README.md

    package installer for Python.

 Please use the latest versions for a compliance code execution.

-# Install the latest version
+Just install the latest version

-It does not upgrade (see tutorials below)

-Please see the following example:
+See the following example:
 `pip install robotframework`
+Be aware that it does not upgrade (see tutorials below)

 # How to Run Robot Tests